gauravsc/gauravsc.github.io/_pages/about.md

 Background
 ------
 * Research Intern at <a href ="https://research.yahoo.com/">Yahoo! labs</a> Feb 2014 - Sep 2015
-* MS in Machine Learning at <a href = "http://www.upmc.fr/en/">University of Pierre and Marie Curie</a> (funded by Erasmus Mundus Scholarship) Oct 2012 - Sep 2014
+* MS in Machine Learning and Data Mining at <a href = "http://www.upmc.fr/en/">UPMC</a> (funded by Erasmus Mundus Scholarship) Oct 2012 - Sep 2014
 * Software Engineer at <a href="http://wingify.com/">Wingify</a> Aug 2011 - July 2012
 * BE in CS at <a href="http://dtu.ac.in/">Delhi College of Engineering</a> Sep 2007 - July 2011